 9. Disagreement between parents

-Parental harmony is essential in all aspects of parenting children, including the method of putting them to sleep.
+Parental harmony is essential in all aspects of parenting children, including putting them to sleep.
 If you combine forces, you will be able to achieve your goal more quickly and easily.

 Insomnia is a common, transient condition that nearly every kid and parent goes through.
-For some, these periods are short and fleeting, while for others, they might last for years.
+For some, these periods are short and fleeting, while they might last for years for others.
 After all, it all goes under parental responsibilities and children’s growth.